kaleab-k/gsv_db_creator/README.md

 # Installation and compilation
 It can be compiled using a terminal or via the IDE.
 ## Using IDEA
-To import the project into the IDEA, click on *File -> Open* and then select the directory. and follow the same steps as discussed for the *terminal* by clicking on 'Terminal' on the bottom of the IDE.
+To import the project into the IDEA, click on *File -> Open* and then select the directory rrot directory of the repository (where pom.xml is located) and follow the same steps as discussed for the *terminal* by clicking on 'Terminal' at the bottom-right sied of the IDE window.

 ## Using the Terminal
 You need Apache Maven.
 From a terminal run `mvn package shade:shade` to build an executable jar.
 This creates the executable jar under the *target* subfolder.
 Thus, you can follow the *Usage* section to execute commands.

 # Usage
+Comments: [pcl]
+- The usage options and the example needs to be updated to the current version.
+The curresnt example produces a folder with the images, but no json file, and an invalid .mp4 video

 You will need a Google API key - get one here: https://console.developers.google.com.
 You'll need to enable the "Directions API" and "Street View Image API".